 The gap between the north and south deepened with nearly five hundred thousand seeking refuge in other countries according to UN Office for the Coordination of Humanitarian Affairs (OCHA) monitored by Jens Laerke.
 The ceasefire, known as the Ouagadougou Preliminary Agreement, was reinstated on 23 May 2014 to end hostilities in Kidal.
 Rebelling armed groups break the original contract by carrying out militaristic and administrative positions of power in several towns.

 Albert Gerard Koenders, Special Representative of the Secretary-General for Mali, and Abel Aziz, Mauritania’s President and current Chairman of the African Union, pledge to end the hostility.
-Armed groups who originally applied their signatures to the document agree again to ceasefire as humanitarian conditions worsen when attacks against UN Multidimensional Integrated Stabilization (MINUSMA), the Malian government forces and France’s Operation Serval amplify.
+Armed groups who originally applied their signatures to the document agree again to a ceasefire as humanitarian conditions worsen when attacks against UN Multidimensional Integrated Stabilization (MINUSMA), the Malian government forces and France’s Operation Serval amplify.

-Nearly 400,000 original inhabitants returned to the north since the signing of Ouagadougou Preliminary Agreement.
+Nearly 400,000 original inhabitants returned to the north since the signing of the Ouagadougou Preliminary Agreement.
 The will for peace is evident with miles still to trek.
 Mahamadou Djeri Maiga will continue to scan for evidence of positive results on the ground after the signing.
 In the meantime, Ki-moon hopes the Agreement for Peace and Reconciliation is an inspiration to others in the political process.

 – Katie Groe